March 17 – April 25, 2020

-In a tiny factory in East L.A., five full-figured Latina employees work to deliver an impossible order.
+In a tiny factory in East L.A., five full-figured Latina employees work to deliver an impossible production order.
 As the threat of deportation and cultural pressures mount, the women must navigate issues of self-image while uniting to achieve their goals.
 Real Women Have Curves is a microcosm of the Latina immigrant experience that celebrates real women’s bodies, the power of women, and the incredible bond that happens when women work together.

 ABOUT THE PLAYWRIGHT

 Josefina López (Writer/Director) is best known for authoring the play and co-authoring the 2002 SUNDANCE AWARD WINNING film Real Women Have Curves.
 Josefina started her writing career at 17 and has had over 100 productions of her many plays throughout the country.
 Josefina has been working as a professional playwright since she was 18 and a Screenwriter in Hollywood for almost 30 years with countless development deals and screenplay assignments.
 She has worked with many established Producers like Norman Lear (All In the Family) and Michael McDonald (American Crime) to bring Latinos to television.
 Born in San Luis Potosi, Mexico in 1969, Josefina Lopez was five years old when she and her family migrated to the United States and settled in the East Los Angeles neighborhood of Boyle Heights.
 Josefina was undocumented for thirteen years before she received Amnesty in 1987 and eventually became a U.S. Citizen in 1995.
 Josefina is a graduate of Columbia College Chicago, has an MFA in Screenwriting from UCLA’s School of Film & Television, and a Diplome de Cuisine from Le Cordon Bleu, Paris.